 I said to the Lord: Thou art my Lord; my goods are nothing to thee.

-In the saints who are on his earth, he has made wondrous all his will,
+As for the saints who are in his earth, he has made wondrous all his will among them,

 Their infirmities increased, therefore they made haste.
 I will not join those assemblies of blood, I will not have those names on my lips.